-Deadly California wildfire grows, only 30 pct contained
+Deadly California wildfire grows as city of Paradise smoulders

 “Thirty percent is kind of where we’re getting close to rounding the corner.
 When we’re the 30s and 40s, they’re getting a good handle on it.
 By the end of this week I’d like to see that number up to 40, maybe 45,” Bain said.

-Another Cal Fire spokesman said firefighters were more optimistic than in previous days, although he warned some populated areas were still at risk because of steep terrain and unpredictable gusts.
+A Cal Fire spokesman said firefighters were more optimistic than in previous days, although he warned some populated areas were still at risk because of steep terrain and unpredictable gusts.

 “Things look much better than yesterday, due to weather conditions,” Scott McLean told a briefing.